A Compositional Framework for Passive Linear Networks: Introduction

 \subsection{Acknowledgements}

-We thank Jamie Vicary for useful conversations, and Omar Camarena, Brandon Coya and Bernhard Reinke for catching errors.
-BF would like to thank the Clarendon Fund; Hertford College, Oxford; the Centre for Quantum Technologies, Singapore; and the first author for their support.
-Much of the material here is further developed in BF's Ph.D. thesis \cite{Fon2}.
+We thank Jamie Vicary for useful conversations, an anonymous referee for a careful reading and detailed comments, and Omar Camarena, Brandon Coya and Bernhard Reinke for catching errors.
+BF would like to thank the Clarendon Fund; Hertford College, Oxford; the Centre for Quantum Technologies, Singapore; and USA AFOSR grants FA9550-14-1-0031 and FA9550-17-1-0058 for their support.
+Much of the material here appears in BF's Ph.D. thesis \cite{Fong16}.